How To Fix It

 A mechanical sensor that won’t stop after shredding might have dust, food, or a definite article forcing down the tray.
 Paper parts are commonly found forcing down the sensor in this type of shredder.
 You need to carefully examine the paper tray in your device, and if stuck, disassemble and then reassemble it.

 You can also try inserting a pointed object (a toothpick or needle) into the sensor’s hole to see if there is any difference in the machine’s behavior.
+Finally, if all else fails, replace the part.

 Prevention of Sensor Malfunction

 Sensors are subject to wear and tear like all electrical and mechanical equipment.
+Simple maintenance is the easiest way to prevent these issues:

 • Clean the auto-start/off sensor and related parts thoroughly in case of a photo sensor.